Showing posts with label Gold. Show all posts

 See also:

 Bill Sarubbi (b.
 1949), writing under the pen name Bill Meridian, is an American financial strategist, author, and software developer who pioneered the integration of mundane astrology into institutional investment.
 After earning both a BS in Banking and an MBA in Corporate Finance from New York University in 1972, he launched a dual career on Wall Street while beginning his formal astrological studies under Charles A. Jayne, Jr., one of the leading astrologers of the last century.
 Their teacher-student relationship and friendship lasted until Jayne’s death in 1985.
 Sarubbi transformed the field in 1983 by designing AstroAnalyst, the first software to apply computer processing to financial astrology.
 His technical innovations—including efficiency tests and composite cycles—remain foundational to modern platforms such as Timing Solution.
 Parallel to his financial pursuits, he spent seven years in New York City training as a bioenergetic therapist under Dr. John Pierrakos.
 From 1990 to 2004, Sarubbi was based in Abu Dhabi (UAE), where he served as a Technology Fund Manager and Strategist for the Abu Dhabi Investment Authority (ADIA).
 During his tenure at the sovereign wealth fund, he also sat on its Currency Hedging Committee.
 Throughout this period, he maintained his pen identity as "Bill Meridian," advising legendary trader Frankie Joe and authoring the mundane and stocks column for Dell Horoscope for 30 years.
 A certified expert in Uranian and Vibrational Astrology (Hamburg School), Sarubbi has authored several definitive texts, including 'Planetary Stock Trading' and 'The Predictive Power of Eclipse Paths.'
 Since 2000, he has operated Cycles Research Investments from Vienna, Austria, providing market advisory and fund management services that blend rigorous economic cycle analysis with astrological forecasting.
-He joined the Foundation for the Study of Cycles (FSC) in 1972, and is currently a FSC board member
+A member of the Foundation for the Study of Cycles (FSC) since 1972, he currently serves as a member of its board of directors.

 Monday, January 26, 2026